stephencenter/WGU-C195-Project/README.txt

 appointments by both type and month, a schedule for each contact, and the number of appointments scheduled in the past, present, and future.

+Before attempting to run, ensure that the mysql-connector and JavaFX runtime are properly attached to the project.
+They should be included in the lib/ folder in the main directory.

 The application can be launched by running the Main.java file located in the src folder.
 This will bring up the login screen, available in both English and French.
 Enter your information and it will bring you to the main menu.
 From here